 Trade Catalogs—Toys, Dolls, and Games

-The more than 6,000 trade catalogs in this collection (which is exclusive of the Olin Toy Catalog Collection) extend from the mid-19th century to the present and document every aspect of American recreational and leisure activities, including sports, tourism, outdoor pursuits, playgrounds, amusements, social and cultural events, and more.
+The nearly 6,000 trade catalogs in this collection (which is exclusive of the Olin Toy Catalog Collection) extend from the mid-19th century to the present and document every aspect of American recreational and leisure activities, including sports, tourism, outdoor pursuits, playgrounds, amusements, social and cultural events, and more.
 Published by manufacturers to sell their products to wholesalers and retailers, and in some cases directly to consumers, these catalogs and advertising pieces feature the latest in print technology, from steel cut engravings to the introduction of chromolithography and photography, in each era.
 More importantly, the pieces provide key information about when new products and materials appeared, how much they cost, and when they enjoyed their greatest popularity.
 Companies represented in the collection include Milton Bradley, Peck & Snyder, C. W. Parker, T. S. Denison, Allan Herschell, Thomas A. Edison, Aladdin Industries, Klepper-Folding-Boat, and many more.

 Trade Catalogs—Electronic and Video Games